Dark matter in classically conformal theories: WIMP and supercooling: Thermal history

-If $\Gamma(T)$ is sufficiently suppressed such that $F(T) > 0.71$ persists down to $T_{\rm QCD}$, the evolution enters the {\bf inverted pattern}.
+If $F(T)$ reaches 0.71 at $T_*>T_{\rm QCD}$, the evolution follows the {\bf normal pattern}.
+The high-scale $SU(2)_X$ and conformal FOPT occurs first at $T_*$, and then affects the EW phase transition.
+This pattern can be further classified depending on the relation between $T_*$ and the EW characteristic temperature $T_{\rm ew} \equiv m_h/\sqrt{2c_h} \approx 140$ GeV: \begin{enumerate} \item \underline{Type‑N1} ($T_* > T_{\rm ew}$), $SU(2)_X$ breaks via a FOPT at $T_*$, while the EW symmetry breaks via a smooth crossover near $T_{\rm ew}$; \item \underline{Type‑N2} ($T_* < T_{\rm ew}$), a joint $SU(2)_X$-EW FOPT takes place at $T_*$. \end{enumerate} If $\Gamma(T)$ is sufficiently suppressed such that $F(T) > 0.71$ persists down to $T_{\rm QCD}$, the evolution enters the {\bf inverted pattern}.
 The Universe stays in the symmetric phase $(0,0)$ down to $T_{\rm QCD}$, and a first-order QCD confinement transition is triggered by six-flavor massless quarks~\cite{Pisarski:1983ms,Braun:2006jd,Guan:2024ccw}.
 This induces a Higgs VEV $h = v_{\rm QCD} \approx 100$ MeV via the top‑quark condensate~\cite{Witten:1980ez,Iso:2017uuu}, reshaping the potential along the $s$-direction via \be \delta V_{\rm QCD}(s,T)=\frac{\lambda_{hs}}{4}h^2s^2\Big|_{h\to v_{\rm QCD}}\approx-\frac{m_h^2v_{\rm QCD}^2}{4w^2}s^2\, , \ee adding to the thermal potential $V_T(s,T)$ in \Eq{VTs}.
 This negative mass-squared term for $s$ lowers or even dismisses the barrier form by the $T^2s^2$ term, thereby qualitatively altering the tunneling behavior.
-The subsequent dynamics is determined by the ordering between $T_{\rm QCD}$ and the rolling temperature $T_{\rm roll} \equiv m_h v_{\rm QCD} / (g_X w\sqrt{1-g_X/\pi})$ that the barrier disappears: \underline{Type‑I1} ($T_{\rm QCD} > T_{\rm roll}$), after the QCD FOPT, an $SU(2)_X$ FOPT occurs at $T_* \approx T_{\rm roll}$, which then drives the Higgs field from $v_{\rm QCD}$ to its final VEV $v$;\footnote{Lattice simulations show that the transition still proceeds as a FOPT even when $T$ is very close to $T_{\rm roll}$ and the barrier is sufficiently low~\cite{Dutka:2025oqt}.} \underline{Type‑I2} ($T_{\rm QCD} < T_{\rm roll}$), the QCD FOPT instantaneously triggers a joint $SU(2)_X$-EW FOPT at $T_* = T_{\rm QCD}$, and a modeling of QCD phase transition dynamics is necessary~\cite{Sagunski:2023ynd}.
+The subsequent dynamics is determined by the ordering between $T_{\rm QCD}$ and the rolling temperature $T_{\rm roll} \equiv m_h v_{\rm QCD} / (g_X w\sqrt{1-g_X/\pi})$ that the barrier disappears: \begin{enumerate} \item \underline{Type‑I1} ($T_{\rm QCD} > T_{\rm roll}$), after the QCD FOPT, an $SU(2)_X$ FOPT occurs at $T_* \approx T_{\rm roll}$, which then drives the Higgs field from $v_{\rm QCD}$ to its final VEV $v$;\footnote{Lattice simulations show that the transition still proceeds as a FOPT even when $T$ is very close to $T_{\rm roll}$ and the barrier is sufficiently low~\cite{Dutka:2025oqt}.} \item \underline{Type‑I2} ($T_{\rm QCD} < T_{\rm roll}$), the QCD FOPT instantaneously triggers a joint $SU(2)_X$-EW FOPT at $T_* = T_{\rm QCD}$, and a modeling of QCD phase transition dynamics is necessary~\cite{Sagunski:2023ynd}. \end{enumerate}